joshi1983/UAVSim/data/README.md

 				"to": "y",
 				"scale": -1
 			}

+## csv.isSavingFrames
+isSavingFrames indicates if you want to save animation frames created from a referenced CSV file.
+Set this to false if you just want to view the animation as quickly and smoothly as possible in UAV Simulator.
+Don't specify it or set it to true, if you want to make an animation.

+This defaults to true if you don't specify it properly.

 ## CSV columns
 The following columns are either supported or expected to become supported by UAVSim.